 GUIDELINES & ELIGIBILITY

 The Dodge Foundation’s guidelines reflect a continuing evolution of our grantmaking in the areas of the Arts, Education, Environment, and Informed Communities.
-We have an interest in public policy initiatives, particularly as they support our areas of focus, and support nonprofits in our home community of Morristown.
+We also support other programs and initiatives, including poetry, technical assistance, social sector public policy, and give grants in our home community of Morristown.

 Funding priority will be given to applicants who meet multiple criteria, either under a single category or across all of the Foundation’s guidelines.